GreptimeTeam/docs/docs/developer-guide/get-started.md

 - Git (optional)
   - Clone the source from
-- C/C++ Toolchain: provides basic tools for compiling and linking.
-This is available as build-essential on ubuntu and similar name on other platforms.
+- C/C++ Toolchain: provides essential tools for compiling and linking.
+This is available either as `build-essential` on ubuntu or a similar name on other platforms.
 - Rust ([guide][1])
   - Compile the source code
 - Protobuf ([guide][2])